When should we prefer Decision Transformers for Offline Reinforcement Learning?: Experiments

 In this section, we study how performance varies as a function of trajectory lengths in the dataset; this is an important question because, in practice, data suboptimality often manifests as longer demonstrations.
 To study this question, we turned to \emph{human} demonstrations, which are qualitatively different from synthetic data~\cite{orsini2021what}: human behavior is multi-modal and may be non-Markovian, so humans exhibit greater diversity in demonstration lengths when solving a task.
 We used the \textsc{robomimic} benchmark, which contains PH (proficient human) and MH (multi-human) sparse-reward datasets (\secref{subsec:expsetup}).
 Because the rewards are fixed and given at the end of trajectories, the lengths of the trajectories are a proxy for optimality, as highlighted by \citet{robomimic2021}.
 The MH datasets are further broken into ``Better,'' ``Okay,'' and ``Worse'' splits based on the proficiency of the demonstrator.
 We leveraged this to do more granular experimentation.
 See \tabref{tab:trajectory_length_exp_robomimic_short} for results.

 We see that BC outperformed all other agents.
 All methods performed best using shortest trajectories and deteriorated similarly as trained on longer trajectories.
 For full results, refer to \tabref{tab:trajectory_length_exp_robomimic_long} in \appref{app:additionalresults}.
 The finding that BC performed best is especially interesting in light of \tabref{tab:baseline_robomimic}, where BC performed far \emph{worse} than DT.
 The difference is that \tabref{tab:baseline_robomimic} was on MG (machine-generated) data, while \tabref{tab:trajectory_length_exp_robomimic_short} studies human-generated data. \citet{orsini2021what} have found the source of data to play a prominent role in determining how well an agent performs on a task.
 This finding is consistent with many prior works~\cite{brandfonbrener2022when,robomimic2021,bahl2022human,gandhi2022eliciting,wang2023mimicplay,https://doi.org/10.48550/arxiv.2212.11419} that have found Imitation Learning to work better than Q-Learning when the policy is trained on human-generated data.
+We corroborate this finding on the Adroit Pen-human-v0 task, also at \autoref{tab:pen_human}.

 As trajectory lengths increase, bootstrapping methods are susceptible to worse performance because values must be propagated over longer time horizons.
 This is especially a challenge in sparse-reward settings and may explain why we observed CQL performing far worse than BC and DT.